Tampa Bay Library Consortium

-Tampa Bay Library Consortium, Inc. (TBLC), with headquarters in Tampa, Florida, is a nonprofit library cooperative that assists hundreds of libraries in the Central and West Florida regions.
+Tampa Bay Library Consortium (TBLC), with headquarters in Tampa, Florida, is a nonprofit library cooperative that assists hundreds of libraries in the Central and West Florida regions.
 TBLC serves public libraries, academic libraries, school libraries and special libraries.
 The TBLC membership serves 6.3 million people in the State of Florida.

-Mission Statement
+Mission statement

 The mission statement for the TBLC is, "the TBLC is a community of libraries and the people who work in them committed to collaboration and bettering Floridians’ lives through continuously improving library services.
 TBLC supports this community’s success by providing essential services, connecting staff through active engagement, and creating an environment of continuous learning and innovation."

 History

 TBLC was established in 1979.
 There are five multi-type library cooperatives throughout Florida serving all types of libraries (academic, public, special, and school).
 The other cooperatives are NEFLIN, PLAN, SEFLIN, and SWFLN.

 Staff and board of directors

 TBLC is headquartered in Tampa, Florida.
 It operates with full-time and part-time staff members.
 TBLC is administered by an executive director and an executive board with 13 members.
 Board members are elected from member libraries.